 Trailhead: 3998 Solstice Canyon Rd, Malibu 90265

 Sturtevant Falls & Hermit Falls

 Head east toward Sierra Madre and get more falls for your footsteps all in one day.
-It’s a 3.25-mile hike to Sturtevant Falls if starting at Chantry Flats, and the waterfalls are raging right now thanks to the rains.
+It’s a 3.25-mile hike to Sturtevant Falls if starting at Chantry Flats.
 For a longer hike, pass a cluster of charming turn-of-the-century cabins through the pine-scented Angeles National Forest, wind down farther into Santa Anita Canyon and reach Hermit Falls in another 2.6 miles.
 It’s a moderate hike with some canopy for shade along the way.